Insider Sell: CFO Francis Patc - GuruFocus.com

 On May 24, 2023, Francis Patchel, the Chief Financial Officer (CFO) of Backblaze Inc (BLZE, Financial), sold 2,432 shares of the company's stock.
-This recent transaction is part of a broader trend of insider selling at Backblaze Inc, which we will analyze in this article.
-We will also provide an overview of the company's business and discuss the relationship between insider transactions and stock price.
+This recent transaction is part of a broader trend of insider selling at Backblaze Inc, with no insider buys recorded over the past year.
+In this article, we will take a closer look at the company, its CFO, and the implications of this insider sell.

 Who is Francis Patchel?